Lang Dauphinet

 Warrior of Light

 Since childhood, Lang possessed high sensitivity to the aether, and for this reason he was sent to the First Observatorium to become an apprentice astrologian.
-Soon after he completed training at the age of sixteen, he was visited by a group of adventurers who called themselves the Twelve's Scribes.
+He completed his studies at 18 and was sent to work in a remote mountaintop observatory.
+One day, he was visited by a group of adventurers who called themselves the Twelve's Scribes.
 Inspired by their deeds and aspirations, he left his post and joined them to travel all over Eorzea.

 The band of adventurers were led by an Ala Mhigan highlander named Lybek Fairscribe.
 Although Lybek was once a follower of Rhalgr, he was a man of peace.
 He founded the Scribes in hope of understanding the true nature of the Twelve, so that they could unite the fractured nations of Eorzea who waged war in the name of the gods.
 Under Lybek's tutelage, Lang's strength and magic flourished, and he began to question the strict teachings he grew up with.